Roadmap

 -

-Acceptance criteria and minimum performance thresholds - During this phase, DIN implements strict entry requirements for node providers and watchers, ensuring that each participant meets predefined performance standards.
-Providers must demonstrate compliance with service-level agreements covering metrics such as response freshness, data validity, and uptime.
+Acceptance criteria and minimum performance thresholds - During this phase, DIN implemented strict entry requirements for node providers and watchers, ensuring that each participant met predefined performance standards.
+Providers demonstrated compliance with service-level agreements covering metrics such as response freshness, data validity, and uptime.

 -

-Assigned identities for DIN routing - Each participant is assigned a unique identity, enabling seamless routing of developer API requests to the appropriate node providers.
-This identity management system lays the groundwork for effective transaction processing and tracking, setting clear accountability for each operator within the network.
+Assigned identities for DIN routing - Each participant was assigned a unique identity, enabling seamless routing of developer API requests to the appropriate node providers.
+This identity management system laid the groundwork for effective transaction processing and tracking, setting clear accountability for each operator within the network.

 Processing transactions for DIN